fgnass/react-api-query/README.md

 # API

 The hooks are just thin wrappers around their counterparts in React Query.
-Head over to the [official docs](https://tanstack.com/query/v4/docs/adapters/react-query) for a deep dive.
+Head over to the [official docs](https://tanstack.com/query/latest/docs/react/overview) for a deep dive.

 ## `useApiQuery(method | opts, ...args)`

-Wrapper around [useQuery](https://tanstack.com/query/v4/docs/reference/useQuery) where you don't need to provide a query key nor a query function.
+Wrapper around [useQuery](https://tanstack.com/query/latest/docs/react/reference/useQuery) where you don't need to provide a query key nor a query function.
 Instead, you pass the name of one of your API methods and the arguments your API expects.

-If you don't need to provide any further query options you can pass the method name as string.
+If you don't need to provide any further query options, you can pass the method name as string.

-Otherwise, you can pass an object that takes the same options as [useQuery](https://tanstack.com/query/v4/docs/reference/useQuery) with an additional `method` property:
+Otherwise, you can pass an object that takes the same options as [useQuery](https://tanstack.com/query/latest/docs/react/reference/useQuery) with an additional `method` property:

 ```ts
 useApiQuery({ method: "getUser", staleTime: 1000 }, 42);
 ```

 This will call `api.getUser(42)`.
-Of course all these arguments are properly typed, so you will get the correct autocompletion in your IDE.
+Of course, all these arguments are properly typed, so you will get the correct autocompletion in your IDE.

 ### Returns

-The return value is the same as with [useQuery](https://tanstack.com/query/v4/docs/reference/useQuery), but provides the following additional methods for convenience:
+The return value is the same as with [useQuery](https://tanstack.com/query/latest/docs/react/reference/useQuery), but provides the following additional methods for convenience:

 #### `update(updater)`